zio/zio/docs/datatypes/test/index.md

   }
 ```

-If a property fails, the failure will be automatically shrunk to the smallest failing cases to make it easier for you to diagnose the problem.
-And shrinking is integrated with the generation of random variables, so you are guaranteed that any shrunk counterexample will meet the conditions of your original generator.
+If a property fails, the failure will be automatically shrunk to the smallest failing cases to make it easier for us to diagnose the problem.
+And shrinking is integrated with the generation of random variables, so we are guaranteed that any shrunk counter example will meet the conditions of our original generator.

 ZIO Test also supports automatic derivation of generators using the ZIO Test Magnolia module: